Woodminster Summer Musicals

 • Group rate 12+ (about 15% off, any performance)

 • Oakland residents (about half price, opening night of each show)

 • Millennials 17-30 (about half price, at the door any performance)

 • Kids Come Free (up to 16 yrs, 1 free with 1 paying adult, at the door any performance)

 • K75 (up to 16 yrs, about 75% off, 5 discounted kids with 1 paying adult, pre-sales okay, any performance)

-Mamma Mia! will be directed by Joel Schlader, with music direction by Daniel Thomas and choreography by Jody Jaron.
+The production will be directed by Joel Schlader, with music direction by Daniel Thomas and choreography by Jane Mason.
 Woodminster shows are performed with live orchestras, and musicians are members of Musicians Local No. 6.

-After Mamma Mia! the 51st season of the Woodminster Summer Musicals will continue with Rodgers & Hammerstein’s South Pacific August 4-13 and Disney’s Beauty and the Beast September 1-10.
+After South Pacific, the 51st season of the Woodminster Summer Musicals will conclude with the family favorite Disney’s Beauty and the Beast September 1-10.